noel-castillo/BlackjackProject/README.md

 ### Overview

-User is prompted whether to use a single deck of cards, or a multishoe deck with variations of 2, 4, or 8 decks.
+User is prompted whether to use a single deck of cards, or a multi-shoe deck with variations of 2, 4, or 8 decks.

 User is then prompted to enter the number of players proceeded by entering the names for each player.